oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   IpConfig,
 *   backend: Reference to the configurator that can apply/delete the configuration.

+##### VLAN

+*   Tag: The tag number of the VLAN.
+*   Interface: A nic, bond or bridge that has the vlan on top.
+*   IPConfing,
+*   backend: Reference to the configurator that can apply/delete the configuration.

+##### Alias

+*   Users have shown interest in the likes of `eth0:4`.
+We should find out if this is really required of oVirt.

 ##### IpConfig

 *   inet: List of IPv4 address information (addr + netmask + gateway/route),
 *   inet6: List of IPv6 address information (addr + netmask + gateway/route).
 *   MTU: Max.
 Transfer Unit,
 *   LinkActive: True/False,
-*   backend: Reference to the configurator that can apply/delete the configuration.

-##### VLAN

-*   Tag: The tag number of the VLAN.
-*   Interface: A nic, bond or bridge that has the vlan on top.
-*   IPConfing,
 *   backend: Reference to the configurator that can apply/delete the configuration.

 #### Define internal API